3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Experimental Setup

 \subsection{Training Strategy}

-The 3D U-NetR architecture is implemented with the PyTorch toolbox \cite{pytorch}.
-The Tesla T4 graphic processing unit (GPU) with 16 GB memory and GeForce RTX 2080 Ti with 11 GB memory are used during the training.
-Tesla T4 GPU is used in the training with Ellipses dataset because of the high memory capacity, and GeForce RTX 2080 Ti is preferred in the training with Real Chest CT dataset due to high processing power.
-The L1 norm is utilized for optimization since it shows better performance in image denoising problems compared to L2 norm \cite{zhao2016loss}.
+The Tesla T4 graphic processing unit (GPU) with 16 GB memory and GeForce RTX 2080 Ti with 11 GB memory are used during the trainings.
+Tesla T4 GPU is used in the training with ellipsoids dataset because of the high memory capacity, and GeForce RTX 2080 Ti is preferred in the training with real chest CT dataset due to high processing power.
+L1 norm is utilized for optimization since it shows better performance in image denoising problems compared to L2 norm \cite{zhao2016loss}.
 The error minimization between the reconstructed image and ground truth image can be achieved with different algorithms.
-The ADAM optimizer is preferred for this work.
+ADAM optimizer is preferred for this work.
+The 3D U-NetR architecture is implemented with PyTorch toolbox \cite{pytorch}.
 A batch consists of 128$\times$128$\times$128 volumetric images in 3D U-NetR training.
-Therefore, when the batch size is higher than 4, the memory becomes insufficient for both GPUs and the batch size is selected as 4 for Ellipses dataset and 3 for Real Chest CT dataset for 3D U-NetR training.
+Therefore, when the batch size is higher than 4, the memory becomes insufficient for both GPUs and the batch size is selected as 4 for the ellipsoids dataset and 3 for the real chest CT dataset for 3D U-NetR training.
 0.001 is chosen as the learning rate and the coefficients to be used for finding the mean of the gradients and its square are selected as 0.9 and 0.999 by default.
-The 3D U-NetR architecture is trained with Ellipses images for 745 epochs, then the Real Chest CT images for 850 epochs.
-The trainings continued until the loss values no longer decreased.
-Training of Ellipses and Real Chest CT images took approximately 62 hours and 127.5 hours, respectively.
+The 3D U-NetR architecture is trained with ellipsoids for 745 epochs, then the real chest CT for 1108 epochs.
+The training continues until the change in loss values become negligible.
+Training of ellipsoids and real chest CT images take approximately 62 hours and 166.2 hours, respectively.

-The 2D U-Net architecture is also trained with the same datasets in order to prove the importance of the 3rd dimension.
-PyTorch, Tesla T4 and GeForce RTX 2080 Ti GPUs, L1 norm loss function and ADAM optimizer are used as in the 3D U-NetR training.
+The 2D U-Net architecture is also trained with the slices of the same datasets in order to show the contribution of the third dimension.
+PyTorch, Tesla T4 and GeForce RTX 2080 Ti GPUs, L1 norm loss function, and ADAM optimizer are used as in the 3D U-NetR training.
 In addition, optimizer parameters such as learning rate, gradient coefficients are kept the same, only batch size is changed.
-A batch consists of slices which have a 128$\times$128 size and taken from the volumetric images in 2D U-Net training.
-The batch size is selected as 3 for Ellipses dataset and 2 for Real Chest CT dataset.
-The 2D U-Net is trained along 763 epoch with Ellipses and 1500 epoch with Real Chest CT.
-Training of Ellipses and Real Chest CT datasets took approximately 20.5 hours and 50 hours, respectively.
+A batch consists of slices that have a 128$\times$128 size and are taken from the volumetric images in 2D U-Net training.
+The batch size is selected as 384 for the ellipsoids dataset and 256 for the real chest CT dataset.
+The 2D U-Net is trained along 763 epochs with ellipsoids and 1742 epochs with real chest CT.
+Training with the ellipsoids dataset and real chest CT dataset took approximately 20.5 hours and 56 hours, respectively.